playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 You will be asked to name your branch.
 Try to give your branch a description name like `fix-player-bug` or `refactor-sound-effects`.
 After creating the branch you will automatically be switched to the new branch you just created.

+Branches created by you will automatically be favorited so you can quickly find them in the [branch filter](#filtering-branch-list) for favorites.

+## Filtering branch list

+![Branch filter][9]

+You can filter branches between:

+- Favorites - Branches that are favorited by you.
+- Open - All branches that are open.
+- Closed - All branches that are closed.

+Favoriting a branch can be done with the following options:

+### Drop down menu

+![Favorite a branch via menu][10]

+### Selected branch button

+![Favorite a branch via button][11]

+## Searching for a branch

+![Searching for a branch][8]

+To help find a branch in the current list filter, you can use the search bar at the top.

 ## Switching to a branch

 ![Switch branch][3]